Theory of

 As follows

-CODE WORDS: ambiguity, answered, biggest, [bumming], cat, cheating, chocolate, chopped, clammed, complain, diarrhea, doghouse, each, entirely, exercises, flatter, fooled, gates, half-truths, IBM, it, Jew, justifying, leader, Matthews, messing, monster, once, paid, picking, put-on, [relatives], reminded, roll, sex, skirt, snotty, SOB, somewhere, subject, surprising, survive, talk, [tiresome], Tomism, wing, Zionist
+CODE WORDS: ambiguity, answered, assault, biggest, break, [bumming], cat, cheating, chocolate, chopped, clammed, compromises, diarrhea, doghouse, doomed, each, entirely, exercises, flatter, fooled, gates, half-truths, homosexuality, IBM, it, Jew, justifying, leader, Matthews, messing, monster, once, picking, pinned, pointed, privilege, put-on, [relatives], reminded, ribbing, roll, skirt, snotty, SOB, somewhere, subject, surprising, survive, talk, [tiresome], Tomism, wing, Zionist

 LXXXVIII